27-29 September 2024

 Praça Mauá, port and Rio-Niterói bridge in background

-A walk along the port area from the Museu Historico Nacional to Praça Mauá (about 2 miles) is filled with interesting colonial architecture, several museums, and on the weekend when I walked there, the entire area was crammed with mobile kiosks, musicians, cafés, plus a huge flea market.
-For a lively atmosphere this is one area to explore.
+A walk along the port area from the Museu Historico Nacional northwest to Praça Mauá (about 2 miles) offers interesting colonial architecture and several museums.
+On the weekend, the entire area teemed with mobile kiosks, musicians, cafés, plus a huge flea market.
+For a lively atmosphere this is one area to definitely explore.

 Escadaria Selarón / Saint Teresa’s Steps

 The Selarón Steps is a colorful, 215-step mosaic staircase created by Chilean artist Jorge Selarón.
-However, the artist is endeavor extends far beyond the steps to include the surrounding walls and frontages.
-The area is decorated with over thousands of tiles from around the world.
+However, the artist’s endeavors extend far beyond the steps to include the surrounding walls and frontages.
+The neighborhood is decorated with thousands of tiles from around the world.

-If you climb to the top of the stairs, turn right and walk down the narrow street.
-It passes through the vibrant neighborhood of Lapa.
+Climb to the top of the stairs, turn right and walk down the narrow street.
+The path passes through the vibrant neighborhood of Lapa.
 The street comes out beside the Arcos da Aqueduto or Aqueduct and Cardinal Camara Plaza.
-This historic landmark was constructed between 1714 and 1723.
-It was designed to bring fresh water from the Carioca River to the city’s growing population.
+This historic landmark, constructed between 1714 and 1723, was designed to bring fresh water from the Carioca River to the city’s growing population.

 The aqueduct features 42 arches, which span a total length of about 885 feet and rise to a height of 56 feet.

-The structure is made of local stone and in the early 20th century, was repurposed as a bridge for trams.
+The structure consists of local stone and in the early 20th century, repurposed as a bridge for trams.
 Today, it is an iconic landmark and a popular spot for photos and cafes.
 I would not advise doing this at night.

 Lapa (left), League of Justice in Marina

 Art is in the eye of the beholder.
-The beholder can see art everywhere in Rio.
-While there is plenty of inept graffiti, there exists a plethora of original and well executed graffiti within the neighborhoods.
-There are several good art museums and Brazilian artists, but the originality and messaging of urban art should not be overlooked.
+A beholder sees art everywhere in Rio.
+While there survives plenty of inept and ugly scrawls, there exists a plethora of original and well-executed graffiti within the neighborhoods.
+Rio hosts several good art museums and Brazilian artists, but the originality and messaging of urban art should not be overlooked.

-Left, ugly tagging of a church; right, Lapa neighborhood’ tiled stairs
+Left, ugly tagging of a church; right, tiled stairs in the Lapa neighborhood

 Museu do Amanhã – Museum of Tomorrow